CS-3450-Group-13/frappy/src/server/README.md

 ## Step 2: Build and run the docker image provided

+To run the database, `Docker Desktop` is required to run our Postgres container.
+You can dowload that here[https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)

 ## 2.1

 To build a local copy of the database you can run, navigate to the `./server` folder and run.